by Chris Heaton - Vice President of Membership and Chapter Relations

 ‘Repeal and replace’ was a campaign promise from many (including the sitting President) for the looming failure of the Affordable Care Act (ACA), aka “Obamacare”, but as is usually the case, congressional leaders have not come up with a way to repeal or replace the ACA to date.

-For those small group employers and sole proprietors who are finding their health insurance going up every year, there may now be a glimmer of hope.
+But, there may be some glimmer of hope for small group employers and sole proprietors who are finding their health insurance go up almost exponentially every year.

-Senator Rand Paul (R-KY) is a vocal proponent of this concept.
-"If [consumers] can join large groups, get protection and less expensive insurance...it will solve a lot of problems in the individual market," Paul said."1
+Both the EO issued by President Trump and S. 1818 target the same end through different means.
+Another vocal proponent of this concept is Senator Rand Paul (R-KY) who recently said, "If [consumers] can join large groups, get protection and less expensive insurance...it will solve a lot of problems in the individual market."1

 The keys that will make this prospect a reality are multi-state participation, pooling small employer groups to obtain large group rates and removing institutional and regulatory roadblocks that hinder market-based solutions.